RarelyCharlie/rarelycharlie.github.io/glossary.md

 12th of the twenty groups of ~~member~~ ~~levels/level.~~

 # bio design
 The design of the owner-supplied part of the information in a ~~profile~~.
-Also a team of people who help others in the ~~community~~, especially ~~listeners/listener~~, to create fancy designs for their profiles.
+Also a team of people who help others in the ~~community,/community~~ especially ~~listeners/listener~~, to create fancy designs for their profiles.
 (The term “bio” comes from “biography”.)

 # block
 A setting that prevents a pair of ~~accounts/account~~ from having any contact with each other.
 Used to protect people from unwanted ~~chats/chat~~ or ~~messages/message~~.